-The real estate advisory and consulting services industry is highly competitive.
-We compete with a variety of companies, many of which have greater financial and other resources than us, are subsidiaries or divisions of larger organizations.
-In particular, the industry is characterized by a small number of large, dominant organizations that perform this service, such as real estate brokerage firms, accounting firms, law firms, consultants as well as many companies that have greater financial and other resources than us.
+The real estate student housing acquisition and rental industry is highly competitive.
+We compete with a variety of individuals and companies, many of which have greater financial and other resources than us or are subsidiaries or divisions of larger organizations.
+In particular, the industry is characterized by a few large, dominant organizations performing this service.